mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 Meditation is to be aware of each feeling.
 Recognize it, smile at it, look deeply into it, and embrace it with all your heart.

-The aggregate of perception includes noting, naming, and conceptualizing as
+The aggregate of perception includes noting, naming, and conceptualizing as well as the perceiver and and perceived object.

+When considering the five aggregates consider your goals, motivations and what your perceived notion of that goal is – what is the formation?
+R

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjgxOTYxNjRdfQ==
+eyJoaXN0b3J5IjpbMTg3NjUzNTM0Nl19
 -->